rickwporter/openapi-spec-tools/CLI_GEN.md

 # CLI Generation

 The CLI generation tool helps users create a CLI that talks to their service.
 The CLI structure is provided in a YAML file, referred to as the layout file.
 The layout file links the CLI structure into the OpenAPI specification.
+More details on layout file format are available in [LAYOUT.md](LAYOUT.md).

 ## Getting Started